GitBucks-web3/.github/profile/README.md

 <hr>

 <h1>GitBucks</h1>
-We are building GitBucks, A community to earn Gitbucks for contributing to OSS!, Powered by **Solana**.
+We are building GitBucks, A community to earn Gitbucks for contributing to OSS!, Powered by <b>Solana</b>.
 We are proud  to be part of the work of millions of developers making contributions to Open Source!